 Affiliate marketers: 10 Products I Actually Bought and Loved

-Whether it’s themed, seasonal, or reader-inspired, the best roundups are helpful, fun, and personal to your brand. - Can I use affiliate links in a roundup post?
+The best roundups are helpful, seasonal, and personal to your brand. - Can I use affiliate links in a roundup post?

 -

-rel="sponsored"), and clearly let your readers know when you’re using affiliate partnerships.
+rel="sponsored"), and be upfront with your readers about affiliate partnerships.